ThePieroCV/ChuckBot/README.md

 ## 🐞 Known Bugs
 - [X] **Solved**.
 Can't regrow Scales with **_regrow_scales** command due to *two-in-one* music scale. **Removed two-in-one scales**.
+- [ ] Genius lyrics search system is not totally accurate, but it works on most of the songs tested.

 ___